accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/12.1/annexe.md

 #### Special cases

-Special cases are managed when the Website consists of a single page or a very limited number of pages (see note).
+Special cases are managed when the website consists of a single page or a very limited number of pages (see note).
 In this case, the criterion does not apply.

 The criterion also does not apply to pages in a set of pages that are the result of a process or part of a process (a payment or order process, for example).